dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

     route above.
   + `<patient_age>` is the patient's age in years.
-The actual age will always be an integer, but as with the `<patient_id>`, the value in the dictionary may be an integer, numeric string, or a string with letters and numbers.
+The actual age will always be an integer, but as with the `<patient_id>`, the value in the dictionary may be an integer (which should be accepted), a numeric string (which should be accepted and converted into an integer), or a string with letters and numbers (which should be rejected).
 Again, your code must distinguish between acceptable and unacceptable inputs.

   This route is called to register a new patient with your server.
 This would occur when a heart rate monitor is checked out and attached to a particular patient.
 This will allow you to initialize a patient in